-Get yourself all comfy, grab a cuppa and read on as we speak to the head of creative programmes at DanceEast in Suffolk in our exclusive interview.
+Get yourself all comfy, grab a cuppa and read on as I speak to the head of creative programmes at DanceEast in Suffolk in our exclusive interview.
 Lucy Bayliss reveals all about the wonderful world of dancing, her exciting role and even what a typical day involves so enjoy!

 Tell us about DanceEast:

 DanceEast evolved out of an organisation called Suffolk Dance, which was founded by an exceptional woman, Scilla Dyke.
 Scilla is a life-long advocate for dance.
 In fact, she has worked tirelessly to bring the highest quality dance companies to work at first with children and young people in Suffolk.
 From those humble roots, the organisation continued to grow.
 In fact it was awarded regional status in 2000 when the name evolved into the DanceEast we know today.
 We have been housed in the Jerwood DanceHouse, since it was opened in 2009.